school-of-data/okf-events-a/README.md

 It helps if you have a 'local' version of the site on your computer so that you can test and preview changes that you make before committing.
 If you are not familiar with setting up a local version of GitHub Pages see the instructions at https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll.

-Event pages are created in the top level of the events site.
+Event pages are created in inside the **events folder**.
 Create a file with a useful name such as csv-manip-mumbai.html.

 In that file add the required 'front matter' to allow the site to organise access to your event page and complete an entry for each item, eg